Today I’m sharing my 10 tips for working from home to improve your mood and productivity.

 2. Change your workspace

 Moving to a different room and changing environment can improve how you feel and set you on course for a focused afternoon.
 I often start my day sitting on the sofa in the living room because it has so much natural light in the morning.
-After midday, I move to the dining room and sit at the table switch up my workspace.
+After midday, I move to the dining room and sit at the table to switch-up my workspace.

 3. Write down your to-do list